shehir12/DockerClientDSC/README.md

 While both CentOS and Oracle Linux have also been tested with PowerShell DSC for Linux, this particular configuration has been developed specifically for Ubuntu.

 ## Setup
+> NOTE: There is an encoding bug in the DSC for Linux nxService resource as mentioned in this issue: https://github.com/MSFTOSSMgmt/WPSDSCLinux/issues/6.
+Until this is fixed in the WPSDSCLinux repository, a replace `nxService.py` file has been included in the *DSCforLinuxSetup* folder.

 Prior to executing any of the DSC configuration scripts included in this repository, ensure that your targeted node(s) has the required OMI and DSC for Linux components installed.
 The *DSCforLinuxSetup* folder contains an installation script, `OMIDSCInit.sh`, and an init script, `omiserverinit`, that can be used to assist with this process.
 The code in the setup files has been provided courtesy of PowerShell Magazine writer Ravikanth C (http://www.powershellmagazine.com/2014/05/21/installing-and-configuring-dsc-for-linux/) and Microsoft Senior Program Manager Kristopher Bash (http://blogs.technet.com/b/privatecloud/archive/2014/05/19/powershell-dsc-for-linux-step-by-step.aspx) respectively.

 ## Run Configuration